jadKhoury1/simple-body-validator-documentation/docs/custom-validation-rules.md

 The <code>:attribute</code> placeholder will be replaced by the actual name of the field under validation.
 :::

-In case you have a more complex example and you want to replace placeholders in the error message you can pass a method as a third parameter.
+In case you have a more complex example, and you want to replace placeholders in the error message you can pass a method as a third parameter.

 ```js
     complex_telephone: 'The :attribute phone number is not in the format +:code XXX-XXX-XXXX.',